bithavoc/websites/deeqapp.com/jekyll/downloads/index.md

 ### CLI Programs

-The Deeq program is a specially crafted 32-bits [Command-Line](http://en.wikipedia.org/wiki/Command-line_interface) application, it's available for both OSX and Linux.
+The Deeq program is a specially crafted [Command-Line](http://en.wikipedia.org/wiki/Command-line_interface) application, it's available for OSX and Linux.

 The CLI application will inform you when there is a new version available, however, it doesn't install the new version automatically.
 You need to use the distribution mechanism to install newer versions.